zubairabid/Semester7/subjects/nationalism/proj/ideas.md

       audiences, but this is opposed by the lower-rung teams in the national leagues due to the negative impact it will have on them, what with them lacking a major global following.
+- Conversi keeps mentioning globalisation as all the first 4 definitions.

 ## Old Ideas